+Is Malaga a good holiday destination?
 Pulsating, hot, exciting.
 Historical monuments and warm, friendly people; a modern tourism infrastructure meets traditional Spanish way of life, a charming old town and kilometers of sandy beaches.
-This is Malaga and below are some reasons for visiting the Costa del Sol.
+Below are some reasons for visiting the Costa del Sol and to find out what is Malaga like:

 Everyone feels at home in Malaga: Whether party-seekers, beach goers, culture lovers or sports lovers – Malaga offers something for everyone.